Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 Step 5: Complete the Connection

 Tap on your Vizio soundbar’s name in your phone’s ‘Available Devices’ list.
 Your phone will attempt to establish a connection.
-During this process:

 • Confirmation Prompt: Your phone might display a pairing request pop-up.
 Tap ‘Pair’ or ‘Connect’ to confirm.